 COMM 3990.
 Intercollegiate Forensic Activities (1).
 Fall, Spring.
 For juniors and seniors; similar to COMM 1990.
 May be repeated for four credits.
 Extra fee.

 COMM 4020.
 Political Communication (3).
 Fall.
 Rhetorical theories and practices are central in this study of political campaign communication.
 Emphasis is placed on contemporary presidential campaigns and mediated messages.
 Prerequisites: COMM 1020 and COMM 2010.

 COMM 4050.
-Computers Mediating Cultures and Organizations (3).
+Mediated Cultures and Identities (3).
 This course explores how meaning-making processes and social formations shape communication and cultures within computer-based technological environments in a variety of contexts.
 We critically examine theory and practice of producing online multimediated spaces.
 COMM 1020 and COMM 2010.

 COMM 4060.
 Topics in Communication Studies (3).
 Fall, Spring, Summer.
 Selected topics or subject areas within the field of communication, marital communication, legal speaking, assertiveness and nonverbal communication.
 May be repeated to six hours.

 COMM 4070.
 Relational Communication II (3).
 Fall, Spring, Summer.
 Extended analysis of current theoretical positions and research in interpersonal communication.
 Topics include social exchange, rules, attribution, attraction, relational stages, power, impression formation and management.
 Prerequisites: COMM 1020 and COMM 2010, and COMM 2070 or COMM 3060.

 COMM 4080.
 Intercultural Communication (3).
 Fall.
 Communication variables in intercultural contexts.
 Culture and meaning, communication values in intercultural dialogue, culture as symbolic worldview, culture shock, conflict resolution across cultures.
 Prerequisites: COMM 1020 and COMM 2010.